Your browser version is no longer supported, so you may experience issues while using this site.

 What is an excess?

-The excesses that apply to your policy are stated on your certificate of insurance which can be found in the Suncorp App and your My Suncorp account.
+The excesses that apply to your policy are stated on your certificate of insurance which can be found in the Suncorp Insurance App and your My Suncorp account.

 The different types of excesses are: